mapmeld/myanmar-numbers-js/README.md

 # myanmar.numbers.js

-Simple JavaScript library to convert Myanmar/Burmese and Shan numerals into Arabic numerals (0-9).
+Simple JavaScript library to convert between Myanmar/Burmese, Shan, and Arabic numerals (0-9).

-Does some parsing to return Numbers and Dates when possible.
+Does parsing to return Number and Date types when possible.

-You may need special fonts to see Myanmar and Shan numbers.
+You may need to install fonts to see Myanmar and Shan numbers.

-**To convert into Myanmar, use the <a href="https://github.com/fraserxu/myanmar-numeral">myanmar-numeral</a> package from Fraser Xu.**
+**Alternative to convert into Myanmar numerals: <a href="https://github.com/fraserxu/myanmar-numeral">myanmar-numeral</a> package from Fraser Xu.**

+**Package to convert dates to traditional / Myanmar Civil Calendar coming soon.**

 ## Usage

+### Convert to Arabic numerals

 ```javascript
 myanmarNumbers("၈၀");